 - Students shall be able to describe the tasks of tactical production management with special attention drawn upon industrial plants. - Students shall understand the relevant tasks in plant management (projection, realisation and supervising tools for industrial plants). - Students shall be able to describe the special need of a techno-economic approach to solve problems in the field of tactical production management. - Students shall be proficient in using selected techno-economic methods like investment and cost estimates, plant layout, capacity planning, evaluation principles of production techniques, production systems as well as methods to design and optimize production systems. - Students shall be able to evaluate techno-economical approaches in planning tactical production management with respect to their efficiency, accuracy and relevance for industrial use.

-- Planning and Management of Industrial Plants: Basics, circulation flow starting from projecting to techno-economic evaluation, construction and operating up to plant dismantling. - Additional courses cover project management principles and discussion of how decisions in an industrial environment (politics, environment protection, etc.) might affect plant design and operation.
+• Planning and Management of Industrial Plants: Basics, circulation flow starting from projecting to techno-economic evaluation, construction and operating up to plant dismantling.

 Module: Industrial Production III [IW4BWLIIP6]